1 in 20 children are sexually abused. But that’s only a conservative estimate.

 Numerous Serious Case Reviews reveal systemic failures in reporting child sexual abuse.
 The Jay Report, which addressed the Rotherham CSE scandal, highlighted that "no one can say 'we didn't know'."
 Currently, non-legal reporting duties are easily ignored and often misunderstood.
 They are filled with ‘could’, ‘should’, and ‘would’, but no ‘must’.
 Some of our team at Beam Project have firsthand experience of professionals who had firm reason to suspect that we were being abused yet failed to act.
 This hesitation to make a referral stems from various reasons, including a lack of clarity on how to respond to new information.
 A clear legal obligation to report abuse could foster a cultural shift and has been shown to significantly increase genuine reporting rates in jurisdictions with mandatory systems.

+Siobhan has actively participated in seminars on mandatory reporting organised by the Independent Inquiry into Child Sexual Abuse (IICSA), advocating for a legal duty for professionals to report known or suspected cases of child sexual abuse.
 A 2018 government consultation on this topic reaffirmed the commitment to the current non-mandatory framework, disappointing advocates who submitted compelling research that was not considered.
 This growing body of research on how the introduction of mandatory reporting laws improve outcomes for children, from both a detection and service provision point of view, is discussed in our 2018 report into this issue.

 The Independent Inquiry into Child Sexual Abuse (IICSA) strongly recommended the introduction of mandatory reporting, recognising that the existing voluntary framework is inadequate for protecting vulnerable children.
 Research has shown that, in instances where individuals are aware of abuse but choose not to report it, significant harm can result.
 This was highlighted in the Inquiry’s findings.